-Asking your child if they need to go to the toilet seem like common sense, right?
-But you might be surprised to head that it actually doesn’t work for two reasons:
+Asking your child if they need to go to the toilet may seem like common sense, but you might be surprised to hear that it actually doesn’t work for two reasons:

 - Your child is still learning what it feels like when they need to go to the toilet, so they might not know if they need to go to the toilet.
 Asking them will just confuse them and the answer they give is not reliable.

 - Going to sit on the toilet is boring.
 Lots of children they would rather continue playing.
 If you say, “Do you want to go to the toilet?”, their response is often going to be, “No!”, because they don’t want to stop what they are doing to go and sit on the toilet.

 Instead of asking them if they need to go to the toilet, you should watch for signs that indicate they need to go.
 Every child is different, but you’ll quickly recognise your child’s signs that indicate they need to use the bathroom.
 Some signs might include dancing or wiggling around, grabbing themselves, squirming in their seat, or squeezing their knees together.

 As soon as see your child showing you the signs that they need to go to the toilet, tell them “it’s toilet time” or “it’s time to go to the potty”, and immediate take them to the bathroom.
 They key here is phrasing it as a statement rather than a question and taking them immediately.
 At this stage of their development they don’t have very good control over their bladder and bowels, so it’s important you don’t make them wait.

 Mistake #4: Continuing to Wear Pull Ups When Toilet Training

 Pull-ups and nappies are very absorbent, which makes it difficult for a child to feel ‘wet’.
 This is a great benefit when they are babies, but it’s actually a hinderance when it comes time to potty train your toddler.